dentonescu/cv-samples/libdmotservices/README.md

 make example-demo
 ```

-Each subproject can also be built individually from its directory.
+Each subproject ships with its own README and can be built independently.

+## Why this exists

+This repo collects tiny, battle-tested snippets I reach for repeatedly.
+They’re intentionally small, readable, and dependency-light to work well as CV samples.

 ## What this demonstrates
 - Cross-language integration and build orchestration.
 - A disciplined, maintainable approach to multi-language software design.
 - Documentation and automation skills relevant to API development roles.

-## Why this exists
+## Status

-This repo collects tiny, battle-tested snippets I reach for repeatedly.
-They’re intentionally small, readable, and dependency-light to work well as CV samples.
+Active work-in-progress.
+APIs may evolve as other portfolio samples (like [WiFiEqu](../wifiequ/README.md)) grow.

 ## Screenshot

 ![Build screenshot](libdmotservices.png)

-## Status

-Active work-in-progress.
-APIs may evolve.
-Each subproject has its own README with build instructions.

 ---
 **License:** [MIT](LICENSE)